WHEN YOU REALLY MUST TRY TO IMPROVE YOUR EXECUTIVE RESUME YOURSELF…

 Set all margins to no less than 0.7.”
 Why?
 Because you should avoid printing issues.
 Before you write your executive resume, make sure that what you are writing is going to print well.
 Yes, people still print.

 Watch this 2-minute video on how to do EXACTLY that.
 How to change margins.
 Please do not set those margins to 1.”
-While that will add a lot of white space around your writing and make it look as if you have written much, that is not impressing anyone and will unnecessarily spread your resume across more pages than it needs.
+While that will add a lot of white space around your writing and make it look like you have written much, that is not impressive and will unnecessarily spread your resume across more pages than needed.

 Specify the job title target.
 Include the title you are targeting at the top and center.
 Let’s say you are applying for the role of Global Accounts Manager or Chief Financial Officer — ensure that title is inserted at the top of your resume and right before your executive summary (which is the next DIY step).
-Remember you can change the title if your targets vary, but customize to match the role you are seeking–yes, every time.
+Remember, you can change the title if your targets vary, but customize it to match the role you seek- yes, every time.

 Spruce up the executive summary.
 Now, remember that this is a quick DIY post.
-In the future, I will write more about how to create a ‘kick-a$$’ executive summary.’
+In the future, I will write more about creating a ‘kick-a$$’ executive summary.’
 But for now, let’s improve it.

-Before you read this post: Led a team of 10 account managers in the service of global Fortune 100 customers.
+Before you read this post, I led a team of 10 account managers to serve 100 global Fortune customers.

-After you so amazingly rewrote it (wink): Mentored a team of 10 global accounts managers, converting them into business partners to our Fortune 100 customers, which changed the fabric of our culture and outpaced competitors.
+After you so amazingly rewrote it (wink), I mentored a team of 10 global account managers, converting them into business partners to our Fortune 100 customers.
+This changed the fabric of our culture and outpaced competitors.

 Wow!
 Good job!

 Trim, trim, trim.
-I would recommend a length of no more than 2 or 3 pages.
-Since this is a quick DIY, I would say, no more than two pages.
+I recommend a length of no more than 2 or 3 pages.
+Since this is a quick DIY, I would say no more than two pages.
 Play it safer for now.
-Remember, that your executive resume is supposed to position you to speak to someone — not do all the talking for you.
+Remember that your executive resume is supposed to position you to speak to someone, not do all the talking for you.

 If you have any questions, email me at writer@careersteering.com to learn more about our executive resume writing services.